eendeego/beacon/README.markdown

     * 1x Stripboard (Big/small enough to use as a shield)
     * 1x DIP28 Socket (Don't solder the TLC directly to the board)
     * 1x "Shield stacking headers for Arduino" or similar (Check the adafruit site)

+## Hello World using the USB/serial port

+The processing folder contains a project that changes colors on the bars and shows the alert mode.

+## Using with Hudson

+The node.js folder contains a script that updates the arduino (via ethernet).

 ## Caveat Emptor